-Era-Specific Personality: Lampshaded more than once.
-Batman and Superman briefly revert to their Golden Age "bestest friends in the whole world" dynamic due to time travel.
-During the first round of the "movie tournament", Cap is confused when Superman starts acting smugger.
+Batman and Superman briefly revert to their Golden Age "bestest friends in the whole world" dynamic due to time travel. ** During the first round of the "movie tournament", Cap is confused when Superman starts acting smug and over-patriotic.
 He explains that he's 50s Superman and tells Cap to look up Superdickery.

 Excuse Plot: Deadpool thinks the whole setup for the "Rorschach & Deadpool" Sitcom might be: